jundalisay/superbnetlify/content/en/research/hume/treatise/book-1/part-4/section-4.md

 There are two kinds of imagination:

-- the imagination based on permanent, irresistible, and universal principles
+1. The imagination based on permanent, irresistible, and universal principles

-  - Examples are the habitual transition from causes to effects, and from effects to causes.
+Examples are the habitual transition from causes to effects, and from effects to causes.
 - These are the foundation of all our thoughts and actions.
 - Upon their removal, human nature must immediately perish and go to ruin.

-- the imagination based on changeable, weak, and irregular principles
+2. The imagination based on changeable, weak, and irregular principles

-  - Examples are those of the ancient philosophers.
+Examples are those of the ancient philosophers.
 - These are avoidable, unnecessary, and not useful.

-  - On the contrary, they:
+On the contrary, they:
 - only to take place in weak minds,
 - are opposite to the other principles of custom and reasoning, and
 - may easily be subverted by a due contrast and opposition

 This is why philosophy accepts universal principles but rejects the irregular ones.
 Therefore, the ultimate judge of all systems of philosophy cannot be the irregular kind of imagination.